 3. Get a water bottle

-If you want to maintain your motivation and performance throughout your work day, you need to keep yourself hydrated at all time.
+If you want to maintain your motivation and performance throughout your workday, you need to keep yourself hydrated at all times.

 And you don’t have to go to the pantry or the kitchen just to sip some water.
 Just get a bottle of water and put it somewhere nearby or on your desk.
 Whenever you feel like drinking water, you can do so directly from your workstation.

-Here’s a study that states that drinking water can lead to the increase in productivity as much as 14%:
+Here’s a study that states that drinking water can lead to an increase in productivity by as much as 14%:

 “The researchers tested 34 people after one group ate a plain breakfast and the other group drank water after breakfast.
 Subjects performed 14 percent quicker after they took a drink.”From GTP Hub

 Therefore, you want to keep yourself hydrated, but at the same time, you don’t want to use it as an excuse or distraction to get away from your work.

 The best way is to get yourself a water bottle and place it on your workstation.
 This way, you can make sure you can get all the water you need, and you don’t have to go to the pantry all the time.

 4. Use the location hack

 You can always leverage your environment and make it easy for you to take action on your task.